 General dog safety tips

-- Always ask permission before petting or touching someone else's dog.
+- Always ask permission before touching someone else's dog.

-- Most of the time, we encounter friendly, wiggly dogs in public, but don’t assume this body language means the dog wants to be petted.
+- If you encounter a friendly, wiggly dog in public, don’t assume this body language means the dog wants to be petted.
 Some dogs display body language that conflicts with what they are feeling.
-However, you should be extra cautious if a dog goes still, becomes stiff, and/or is not wagging in a loose and friendly way.
+Moreover, be extra cautious if a dog goes still, becomes stiff, and/or is not wagging in a loose and friendly way.

-- When approached by a strange dog, stand quietly, hands at your sides and avoid eye contact.
+- When approached by a strange dog, stand quietly with your hands at your sides and avoid eye contact.
 If the dog is off-leash, don’t run.
-Most dogs will chase you and even a friendly dog can become aroused and aggress in that situation.
-Move slowly away while looking around for the dog’s person.
+Most dogs will chase you, and even a friendly dog can become aroused and aggress in that situation.
+Move away slowly while looking around for the dog’s person.
 If needed, find a place where there’s a barrier between you and the dog.

 - Do not approach dogs in cars or on chains or ropes.
-Dogs can be protective about their territory and may feel a bit more vulnerable or defensive than usual.
-When dogs are tied up, they know they can't run away so their only defense will be to fight.
+Dogs can be protective about their territory and might feel more vulnerable or defensive than usual.
+When dogs are tied up, they know they can't run away, so their only defense will be to fight.